sergeyklay/clusterium/USAGE.md

 - **Logarithmic Scaling**: `min_cluster_size` scales logarithmically with dataset size, following research showing that semantic clusters should grow sublinearly with dataset size
 - **Optimal Parameters**: Uses `min_samples=5` and `cluster_selection_epsilon=0.3` based on benchmarks from clustering literature
 - **Excess of Mass**: Uses EOM cluster selection method for better handling of varying density clusters
+- **Cluster Selection Method**: Controls how HDBSCAN selects clusters from the hierarchy:
+  - `eom` (default): Excess of Mass - selects clusters based on the stability of clusters, often resulting in varying cluster sizes
+  - `leaf`: Selects leaf nodes from the cluster hierarchy, which can result in more fine-grained clusters

 For example, with a dataset of 3000 questions, the toolkit automatically sets `min_cluster_size=64`, which represents the smallest meaningful semantic group in the data.